Muchangi001/tic_tac_toe/README.md

 # HOW TO PLAY
 The source files are already compiled **(linux users only)**.
-To play the game run the *"tic_tac_toe" executable in the bin folder.
+To play the game run the **"tictactoe"** executable in the bin folder.
 Run **"./tictactoe"** inside the bin folder.
 Windows and Mac users would have to compile the source files themselves.